artemgurzhii/jsdom/README.md

 If you want to be sure to shut down a jsdom window, use `window.close()`, which will terminate all running timers (and also remove any event listeners on the window and document).

+### Running jsdom inside a web browser

+jsdom has some support for being run inside a web browser, using [browserify](https://browserify.org/).
+That is, inside a web browser, you can use a browserified jsdom to create an entirely self-contained set of plain JavaScript objects which look and act much like the browser's existing DOM objects, while being entirely independent of them.
+"Virtual DOM", indeed!

+jsdom's primary target is still Node.js, and so we use language features that are only present in recent Node.js versions (namely, Node.js v6+).
+Thus, older browsers will likely not work.
+(Even transpilation will not help much: we plan to use `Proxy`s extensively throughout the course of jsdom v10.x.)

+Notably, jsdom works well inside a web worker.
+The original contributor, [@lawnsea](TODO), who made this possible, has [published a paper](TODO) about the results.

+Not everything works perfectly when running jsdom inside a web browser.
+Sometimes that is because of fundamental limitations (such as not having filesystem access), but sometimes it is simply because we haven't spent enough time making the appropriate small tweaks.
+Bug reports are certainly welcome.

 ## Caveats

 ### Asynchronous script loading

-One thing people often have trouble with when using jsdom is asynchronous script loading.
+People often have trouble with asynchronous script loading when using jsdom.
 Many pages loads scripts asynchronously, but there is no way to tell when they're done doing so, and thus when it's a good time to run your code and inspect the resulting DOM structure.
 This is a fundamental limitation; we cannot predict what scripts on the web page will do, and so cannot tell you when they are done loading more scripts.

 This can be worked around in a few ways.
 The best way, if you control the page in question, is to use whatever mechanisms are given by the script loader to detect when loading is done.
 For example, if you're using a module loader like RequireJS, the code could look like: